Building Healthy Places

 The Building Healthy Places (BHP) Initiative leverages the power of ULI’s global networks to shape projects and places in ways that improve the health of people and communities.
-BHP Los Angeles creates and implements a comprehensive program of work that emphasizes the connections between health and built environment, serving the local communities of Los Angeles, Ventura, Kern, San Luis Obispo, and Santa Barbara counties.
+BHP Los Angeles creates and implements a comprehensive program of work that emphasizes the connections between health and built environment, serving the local communities of Los Angeles, and surrounding Counties, including Ventura, Kern, San Luis Obispo, and Santa Barbara.

 - Advance understanding of the interconnectivity between health, equity and the built environment, and